 Sarah Vogel, Student Assistant

-Sarah is currently a sophomore at the University of Rochester majoring in Psychology and French and pursuing a minor in Brain and Cognitive Science.
+Sarah is currently a sophomore at the University of Rochester majoring in Psychology and pursuing minors in French and Brain and Cognitive Science.
 She started at the Susan B. Anthony Center in October of 2013.
-Sarah is an active member of the Women's Caucus at the University of Rochester, a group dedicated to educating and empowering the campus community about feminism and feminist issues.
-Sarah also participates in the University of Rochester's chapter of College Democrats, as well as the campus's Habitat for Humanity club.
+Sarah is the secretary of the Women's Caucus at the University of Rochester, a group dedicated to educating and empowering the campus community about feminism and feminist issues and an active member of the University of Rochester's chapter of the College Democrats.
+She is also a research assistant in the Department of Psychology at the U of R.

 |© 2006 Anthony Center for Women's Leadership at the University of Rochester.
 All rights reserved.
 Site Design by Windsor Street Design Associates.|